✦ My Life is a Lamp ✦ My Home is a Lighthouse

 2-4 God is Light — There Is No Darkness in Him

-1 John 1:5This is the message which we have heard from him and announce to you, that God is light, and in him is no darkness at all.
+1 John 1:5 (NLT)[5] This is the message we heard from Jesus and now declare to you: God is light, and there is no darkness in him at all.

 1. How would you describe the light God has shown us?
 Psalm 50:1-2; 2 Samuel 23:3-5; Daniel 2:21-23